ncl-icb-analytics/Scrape-NHSE-AE-Data/README.md

 # Scrape NHSE A&E Data

-This project contains a Python script to scrape publically available A&E attendance and emergency admission data from the NHS England website.
+This project contains a Python script to scrape publicly available A&E attendance and emergency admission data from the NHS England website.
 The script downloads CSV files for specified years, combines them into a single dataset, and saves the output.

 ## Prerequisites